Bayoalliy/alx-pre_course/0x01-git/README.md

-this is another readme about me
+this is another readme about me updated one